-Bowls for the blind and partially sighted
+Bowls for blind and partially sighted people

-Bowls is very suitable for totally blind and partially sighted players, as only some very minor adaptations need to be made.
-The visually impaired bowler can play singles, pairs, triples or in teams of four.
+Bowls is a game which is very suited totally blind and partially sighted players, as only very minor adaptations need to be made.
+Visually impaired bowlers can play singles, pairs, triples or in teams of four.

 Although this skilful and fascinating game has been around for centuries, it was not until 1959 that the bowls started rolling for the blind, in Scotland.

 Today, we use the ‘clock method’.
 The ‘marker’, who is stationed beyond the ‘jack’, indicates to those at the mat end, at what angle and distance from the ‘jack’ the bowl has come to rest.
 The ‘jack’ is the centre of the clock.
 So, six o’clock would be in front and twelve o’clock behind, with all other positions being relative to the clock.
 From the information given by the ‘marker’ the player can build up a mental picture of the ‘head’ (area around the jack), knowing exactly the position of each bowl.

 The only small concession made to blind players is that a fine white centre string runs under the mat and is fixed at both ends.
 This is to help the bowler to judge the angle for the amount of green required.